LouisCAD/Splitties/modules/typesaferecyclerview/README.md

 Supported platforms: **Android**.

-This modules consists of two `ViewHolder` subclasses that make it typesafe, and easier to use for the common use case which is to bind a `ViewHolder` to a POJO (plain-old Java `Object`) or a POKA (plain-old Kotlin `Any`).
+This module consists of two `ViewHolder` subclasses that make it typesafe, and easier to use for the common use case which is to bind a `ViewHolder` to a POJO (plain-old Java `Object`) or a POKA (plain-old Kotlin `Any`).
 See the sample to understand how it works.